Redrield/Conductor/README.md

 Conductor is a Driver Station for FRC robots for Linux and macOS which supports nearly<sup>*</sup> every feature of the NI Driver Station.

-<sup>*</sup>Conductor cannot yet auto-launch dashboards, and is not compatible with the Field Management System.
+<sup>*</sup>Conductor cannot yet auto-launch dashboards, and is not and will never be compatible with the Field Management System.

 # Building